vibhanshu-mishra/shoplens/README.md

 ### Inspect a grid system

-Grid extraction can operate against a resolved structural sheet rather than requiring the user to manually determine its physical PDF page.
+Grid extraction can operate on a resolved structural sheet rather than requiring the user to determine its physical PDF page manually.

 ```bash
 python -m shoplens.cli grid-system drawing-set.pdf --sheet S104A